votca/votca/share/sphinx/csg/input_files.rst

     </maps>
   </cg_molecule> <!-- end of the molecule -->

   An extract from the mapping file propane.xml of a propane molecule.
-The complete file can be found in the csg-tutorials/propane/single_molecule tutorial

 The ``name`` tag indicates the molecule name in the coarse-grained topology.
 The ``ident`` tag must match the name of the molecule in the atomistic representation.